ecthompson99/uwaft-sensor-fusion/README.md

     catkin build

-To test if ROS is running properly, execute both lines in the same terminal.
+To test if ROS is running properly, Execute in terminal:

+    roscore

+Open a new terminal, then run

     ./kaiROS/devel/lib/my_first_package/hello_world
-    roscore

-Open a new terminal and execute
+Open another new terminal and execute

     rosnode list